Jamaica Test: Jasprit Bumrah becomes third Indian to take a Test match hat-trick

 Bumrah picked up three wickets in three balls in the fourth over he bowled in the final session on day two, reducing West Indies to 13/4.
 He had picked up the first wicket as well.

-In his third over Bumrah was given a change of ends and he started off with dismissing John Campbell.
+In his third over Bumrah was given a change of ends and he started off with dismissing John Campbell: a near-unplayable delivery that the opener could only edge to Rishabh Pant.

 And the fourth over, the madness began.